|

 ![]() |

 Dissolve your lye in cold liquid in a large container.
 Always pour your lye into the liquid and not the other way around.
-Using warm or hot liquids or pouring water onto the lye will produce a volcanic reaction.
-You will want the temperature of your lye solution to be between 85º-130º before mixing with your fats and oils.
-The picture to the left shows lye being incorporated with frozen cream and frozen goat's milk.
+You will want the temperature of your lye solution to be between 75*-130* F before mixing with your fats and oils.
+Make sure your lye is thoroughly dissolved.
+Un-dissolved pieces of lye will end up in your soap and burn your skin.
+The picture to the left shows lye being incorporated with frozen cream and frozen Jersey cow's milk.

 | ||||